by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 FACTOR 2: We need to be north…

 … like, REALLY north.
 There is a concept called “Aurora Zone” which defines a ring around the Arctic Circle and establishes the locations where the Aurora is typically visible.
-Yes, anomalous times happen when you can view them outside of this band, but focusing on anomalies is not practical here, so let’s not go there.
+Yes, sometimes you can view them outside of this band, but focusing on anomalies is not practical here, so let’s not go there.
+This is one of the reasons people often discuss the best places to see the Northern Lights.

 How to address this factor: plan on traveling north.
 Specifically, think Alaska, northern Canada, Russia, certain regions in the UK and, of course, Scandinavia (Iceland, Northern Norway, Northern Sweden, Northern Finland and even southern Greenland).
-True, I am biased, but I believe that Scandinavia is your best option.
+As a rule, the best places to see the Northern Lights are way up there.
+True, I am biased, but I believe that Scandinavia is your best option for great Northern Lights tours.
 Why?
 Accessibility and diversity.
 Where else can you move relatively little and find yourself in an entirely different destination, still within the Aurora Zone?
 It’s a fantastic way to add a ton of variety to your destination in a very efficient manner.
 More on this later on.

 FACTOR 3: We need dark skies at night…

 Another huge consideration is city lights.
-I have found myself in the middle of Reykjavik, near my hotel, in January, looking up and squinting to catch only a faint glimpse of green up above, while a friend of mine (a local guide) kept sending me the most incredible, Aurora-green-filled pictures taken from his apartment balcony at the very moment.
+For us: light pollution.
+I have found myself in the middle of Reykjavik, near my hotel, in January, looking up and squinting to catch only a faint glimpse of green up above.
+At the same time, a friend of mine (a local guide) kept sending me the most incredible, Aurora-green-filled pictures taken from his apartment balcony at the very moment.
 Were we looking at different things?
 No!
-But I was surrounded by tons of city and hotel lights while he sat in the serenity of his apartment’s dark surroundings, in the outskirts of the Icelandic capital.
+But I was surrounded by tons of light pollution while he sat in the serenity of his apartment’s dark surroundings, in the outskirts of the Icelandic capital, light-pollution free.
 A pro is a pro.
+I have also seen the Aurora from the Blue Lagoon, after touring the Golden Circle, which was incredible.

-How to address this factor: 1. (late in the year) + (high up north) = cold.
+Keep in mind, though: 1. (late in the year) + (high up north) = cold.
 There’s no two ways about it.
 But, as they say in Iceland: “there’s no cold, only insufficient clothing.”
 Gear up correctly for an awesome late-fall or winter vacation!
-2. Get to locations away from city lights and anything else competing for brightness in the sky.
+2. Get to locations away from city lights and anything else competing for brightness in the sky (sources of light pollution).

 FACTOR 4: The BIG one!
 We need clear skies…